basveeling/wavenet/README.md

 - `sample_argmax`: `True` or `False`.
 Always take the argmax
 - `sample_temperature`: `None` or float.
 Controls the sampling temperature.
 0.01 seems to be a good value.
-- `seed`: int: Controls the seed for the sampling procedure. e.g.:
+- `seed`: int: Controls the seed for the sampling procedure.
+- `predict_initial_input`: string: Path to a wav file, for which the first `fragment_length` samples are used as initial input. e.g.:
 ```$ python wavenet.py predict with models/[run_folder]/config.json predict_seconds=1 sampling_temperature=0.1```